Homogeneous sets, clique-separators, critical graphs, and optimal $\chi$-binding functions: Introduction

 \subsection{Motivation and contribution}

-We use standard notation and terminology, and note that each of the considered graphs is simple, finite and undirected in this paper.
-Some particular graphs are depicted in Fig.\,\ref{fig_forbidden_induced_Subgraphs} and Fig.\,\ref{fig_critical_graphs}, and we denote a path and a cycle on $n$ vertices by $P_n$ and $C_n$, respectively.
-Additionally, given graphs $G,H_1,H_2,\ldots $, the graph $G$ is \emph{$(H_1,H_2,\ldots)$-free} if $G-S$ is non-isomorphic to $H$ for each $S\subseteq V(G)$ and each $H\in\{H_1,H_2,\ldots\}$.
+We use standard notation and terminology, and note that each of the considered graphs is simple, finite, and undirected in this paper.
+Some particular graphs are depicted in Fig.\,\ref{fig_forbidden_induced_Subgraphs}, and we denote a path and a cycle on $n$ vertices by $P_n$ and $C_n$, respectively.
+Additionally, given graphs $G,H_1,H_2,\ldots $, the graph $G$ is \emph{$(H_1,H_2,\ldots)$-free} if $G-S$ is non-isomorphic to $H$ for each $S\subsetneq V(G)$ and each $H\in\{H_1,H_2,\ldots\}$.

 A function $L\colon V(G)\to\mathbb{N}_{>0}$ is a \emph{proper colouring} if $L(u)\neq L(v)$ for each pair of adjacent vertices $u,v\in V(G)$ and, for simplicity, we say that each $k\in \{L(u):u\in V(G)\}$ is a \emph{colour}.
 The smallest number of colours for which there is a proper colouring of $G$ is the \emph{chromatic number} of $G$, denoted by $\chi(G)$.
-It is well known that each \emph{clique}, which is a set of pairwise adjacent vertices, needs to be coloured by pairwise different colours in a proper colouring.
+It is obvious that each \emph{clique}, which is a set of pairwise adjacent vertices, needs to be coloured by pairwise different colours in a proper colouring.
 Thus, the \emph{clique number}, which is the largest cardinality of a clique in $G$ and that is denoted by $\omega(G)$, is a lower bound on $\chi(G)$.
-Since the beginnings of chromatic graph theory, researchers are interested in relating these two invariants.
-For example, Erd\H os~\cite{E} showed that the difference could be arbitrarily large by proving that, for every two integers $g,k\geq 3$, there is a $(C_3, C_4,\ldots, C_g)$-free graph $G$ with $\chi(G)\geq k$.
-In contrast, it attracted Berge~\cite{Be} to study \emph{perfect} graphs, which are graphs, say $G$, that satisfy $\chi(G-S)=\omega(G-S)$ for each $S\subseteq V(G)$.
+Since the beginnings of chromatic graph theory, researchers have been interested in relating these two invariants.
+For example, Erd\H os~\cite{E} showed that the difference could be arbitrarily large by proving that, for every two integers $g,k\geq 3$, there is a graph $G$ with chromatic number at least $k$ and girth at least $g+1$.
+Note that $G$ is of \emph{girth} at least $g+1$ if and only if $G$ is $(C_3, C_4,\ldots, C_g)$-free.
+In contrast, it attracted Berge~\cite{Be} to study \emph{perfect} graphs, which are graphs, say $G$, that satisfy $\chi(G-S)=\omega(G-S)$ for each $S\subsetneq V(G)$.
 His research resulted in two famous conjectures, the Weak and the Strong Perfect Graph Conjecture.
 The first one, proven by Lov\'asz~\cite{L}, states that the complementary graph of a perfect graph is perfect.
 In contrast to the Weak Perfect Graph Conjecture, the Strong Perfect Graph Conjecture was open for a long time but is nowadays confirmed and known as the Strong Perfect Graph Theorem. \begin{sthm}[Chudnovsky et al.~\cite{CRST}] A graph $G$ is perfect if and only if $G$ and $\bar{G}$ are $(C_5,C_7,\ldots)$-free. \end{sthm}